mongodb/docs/content/perform-maintence-on-replica-set-members.md

 This document outlines the basic procedure for performing maintenance on each of the members of a replica set.
-Furthermore, this particular sequence strives to minimize the amount of time that the [*primary*](https://docs.mongodb.com/manual/reference/glossary/#term-primary) is unavailable and controlling the impact on the entire deployment.
+Furthermore, this particular sequence strives to minimize the amount of time that the [*primary*](https://docs.mongodb.com/manual/reference/glossary/#term-primary) is unavailable and control the impact on the entire deployment.

 Use these steps as the basis for common replica set operations,